 Action steps included increasing follow up with applicants to improve the background check process and continuing to review youth worker compensation and feedback to increase longevity/reduce turnover.
-While only 54% of new staff were onboarded within the three week goal, the average time of the 13 new employees was 3.01 weeks, and no employee was more than four weeks.
-Increased follow-up to candidates that have not returned paperwork or completed Concentra testing is necessary.
-In addition, during this time frame, Concentra turnaround seemed to be slow due to COVID, resulting in longer waits for appointments for TB & physicals.
+While only 48% of new staff were on boarded within the three week goal, the average time of the 47 completed hires was 3.74 weeks.
+The biggest causes for delays longer than four weeks were due to applicants' not completing paperwork in a timely fashion or failing to return for the TB test to be read, therefore requiring that the process start over.
+In addition, there were multiple recent applicants who required a more detailed criminal background check which increased the completion time by about two weeks.
+Of the 47 completed hires, seven of them were completed in two weeks or less, which goes to show that with proper follow through by the applicant and administrative support, the three week goal is feasible.
 Additional support in HR will improve the consistency of follow-up with candidates.
-Already low staffing levels complicated by the COVID outbreak and some employee relation/performance issues contributed to the just missed goal of 80% of direct care hours being completed by Bridge staff.
+We have also begun using a new testing facility, PhysicianOne, which has weekend hours and later weekday hours, which may help accommodate applicants' schedules to get the testing done with a guicker turnaround.
+In addition, we have implemented a new process with AP to be able to potentially save time waiting for a check to be cut in order to send out the criminal background check.
+Already low staffing levels complicated by the national hiring crisis, as well as some employee relation/performance issues contributed to the just missed goal of 80% of direct care hours being completed by Bridge staff.
 We are continuing to hire and the recent increase to the starting rate seems to be attracting more candidates.